Important Dates & Information:

 Taubman College / UM Lecture Series and Symposia

 The ULI/Gerald D. Hines Student Urban Design Competition offers graduate-level students the opportunity to form their own multidisciplinary teams and engage in a challenging and competitive exercise in urban (re)development.
-Awarded with $50,000 to the wining team, student from Taubman College have won the national competition and placed in the top tier of finalists in 2011 and 2012, with honorable mentions in the last two years.
+Awarded with $50,000 to the winning team, students from Taubman College have won the national competition and placed in the top tier of finalists in 2011 and 2012, with honorable mentions in the last two years.

 The International Institute provides generous support to graduate students for research abroad, international internships, and the study of less commonly taught languages, as well as conference travel and event funding.